lambdaclass/concrete/ROADMAP.md

 may be a temporary enumerated fallback, but may not silently override exact ownership or count as complete coverage.

+The same records own the COMMAND, not only membership.
+Local execution and hosted CI consume a generated command registry with a stable gate ID, argv, working-directory policy, timeout/resource policy, and liveness assertion.
+Do not recover commands by scraping workflow YAML with a shell regular
+expression: the local runner once truncated the trust gate at `2>&1`, produced an invalid `--trust-gate 2>` command, and counted that permanent parser failure as a red tree while never executing the named gate.
+Generation validates every command syntactically before a run, but syntax alone is containment—a syntactically valid truncation must also fail the per-gate start/end or expected assertion-count liveness check.
+Gate the redirection, pipeline, multiline, environment, and timeout command shapes, and require exact local/hosted command identity except for declared platform adapters.

 This is forced by four measured misses in the hand-written router:
 `check_operational_vc_auto_discharge.sh` was invisible to Proof changes, `example_manifest.txt` was omitted for new examples, the release-bundle proof